ctzurcanu/virtues/docs/systems/via.md

 - Transformational leaders- this leader motivates their followers to perform at an extremely high level, fostering a climate of trust and commitment to the organization and its goals

 #### Teamwork
-"I am a helpful and contributing group and team member, and feel responsible for helping the team reach its goals."

 - Citizenship: responsibility toward one's community
 - Loyalty: unwavering trust for a group
 - Patriotism: loyalty toward one's homeland/nation without hostility toward other nations

 ### Temperance

 #### Forgiveness
-“I forgive others when they upset me and/or when they behave badly towards me, and I use that information in my future relations with them.”

-Forgiveness means to extend understanding towards those who have wronged or hurt us.
-It means to let go.
-In many cases this is the letting go of some or all of the frustration, disappointment, resentment, or other painful feelings associated with an offense.
-Forgiveness, and the related quality of mercy, involve accepting the shortcomings, flaws, and imperfections of others and giving them a second (or third) chance.
-As the expression goes, it is letting bygones be bygones, rather than being vengeful.
-It is a process of humanizing those who have led us to feel dehumanized.

 It is important to distinguish forgiveness from:
 - condoning (removes the offense)